 Who are the Stolen Girls?
 Thousands of kids protested against segregation.
 Many were arrested and put in prison for days, weeks, and even months.
-This event aided with the Civil Rights Act of 1964.
-More than a dozen African-American children aged 12 to 15 were seized and held in a decaying stockade for two months without being charged in 1963.
+This event was aided by the Civil Rights Act of 1964.
+Over a dozen African-American children aged 12 to 15 were seized and held in a decaying stockade for two months without being charged in 1963.
 Who are the Stole Girls?

 In the summer of 1963, the Student Nonviolent Coordinating Committee (SNCC) staged a protest march in Americus, Georgia, to protest segregation in collaboration with the NAACP.
 Then, in late July 1963, Black youngsters began to demonstrate regularly at the Martin Theater and the Trailways bus terminal against segregation.
 As white oppressors of the movement met the youthful activists with taunting and violence, the peaceful demonstrations became boisterous.